Pecan Tassies – Mini Pecan Pies

 - Bake for 30-40 minutes, adding a half pecan about halfway through baking time.

-- Cool tarts before removing from the tray.
+- Cool tarts before removing them from the tray.
 Dust with powdered sugar to garnish, if desired.